TheodorN-M/flightradar24_visualization/README.md

 ![Flight HV5685](resources/HV5685.png)

-This image depicts the flight path for HV5685, visualized in the flight animation software.
+This image depicts the flight path for HV5685 from Amsterdam Schiphol, to Lanzarote, visualized in the flight animation software.
 The image provides a snapshot of the dynamic path plotting and coastline integration.

 ## Installation